-Ongoing Phase 1b/2a clinical trial in first-line treatment of SCLC
+Ongoing Phase 1b/2 clinical trial in first-line treatment of SCLC

-In 2015, we initiated a Phase 1b/2a clinical trial in first-line extensive-stage SCLC patients across multiple sites in the United States and Europe.
-The Phase 1b segment of the trial was designed to confirm the trilaciclib dose to be used in the randomized, placebo-controlled Phase 2a segment.
+In 2015, we initiated a Phase 1b/2 clinical trial in first-line extensive-stage SCLC patients across multiple sites in the United States and Europe.
+The Phase 1b segment of the trial was designed to confirm the trilaciclib dose to be used in the randomized, placebo-controlled Phase 2 segment.
 The goals of the trial are to evaluate the safety, myelopreservation, pharmacokinetics, and anti-tumor activity of trilaciclib in combination with the existing first-line chemotherapy standard of care regimen of etoposide and carboplatin and to confirm the dose to be used in future trials.
 All patients in the Phase 1b segment were administered three-week cycles of trilaciclib plus etoposide/carboplatin, with an estimated four to six cycles administered in total per patient based on historical practice.
 Trilaciclib was administered as an IV infusion prior to every dose of etoposide/carboplatin.

 In the Phase 1b section of this trial, as reported at the American Society of Clinical Oncology meetings in June 2017, we treated 19 patients with multiple cycles of trilaciclib and chemotherapy and did not have a single episode of febrile neutropenia - one of the most common adverse consequences of these chemotherapy regimens.
 We also observed a dose dependent reduction in grade 3/4 hematologic adverse events.
 The results from the Phase 1b study support the hypothesis that trilaciclib could ameliorate the significant acute and long-term consequences of chemotherapy-induced myelosuppression by preserving hematopoietic and immune system function.
-Based on these results, we initiated the randomized, placebo-controlled Phase 2a segment of the trial in fourth-quarter of 2016 with a trilaciclib dose of 240 mg/m2 and completed enrollment of a total of 77 patients in the second quarter of 2017.
-We expect to update the data from the Phase 1b segment of the trial and to report preliminary data from the Phase 2a segment of the trial in March 2018.
+Based on these results, we initiated the randomized, placebo-controlled Phase 2 segment of the trial in fourth-quarter of 2016 with a trilaciclib dose of 240 mg/m and completed enrollment of a total of 77 patients in the second quarter of 2017.
+We reported positive multi-lineage myelopreservation data from the Phase 2 segment of the trial in March 2018, with additional data from the trial presented at the 2018 European Society of Medical Oncology (ESMO) Congress.